microsoft/FluidFramework/docs/team/2020-02-team-update.md

 * [GitHub project](https://github.com/microsoft/FluidFramework/projects/12)

 We are investigating various component patterns as part of a project called [Vltava](https://github.com/microsoft/FluidFramework/issues/1015).
-The plan is to create a "Experience" that can manage and create multiple surfaces.
+The plan is to create an "Experience" that can manage and create multiple surfaces.
 These surfaces are each Components and should be able to interact with each other as well as global services and components.
 This "Experience" will be a test ground for trying out component model patterns.